open-duelyst/duelyst/docs/ARCHITECTURE.md

 browser.
 Code can be found in `app/`, and configuration can be found in `app/common/config.js`.

+The game engine to render the client in HTML is [Cocos2d-JS (vs 3.3)](https://docs.cocos.com/cocos2d-x/manual/en/)

 ## Server Architecture

 Duelyst's backend primarily consists of four CoffeeScript services: